llvm/llvm-www/proposals/LP0004-project-governance.md

 This proposal gives the responsibility for facilitating consensus-seeking and last-resort decision making authority to project governance structures defined below.

-### Role of Code Owners
+### Role of Maintainers

-This proposal does not change the role of code owners as defined in the [LLVM Developer Policy](https://llvm.org/docs/DeveloperPolicy.html#code-owners).
-As stated in the policy:
+This proposal does not change the role of maintainers as defined in the [LLVM Developer Policy](https://llvm.org/docs/DeveloperPolicy.html#maintainers).
+Maintainers are the front line for managing smooth operation of contributions and project workflows.

-    The sole responsibility of a code owner is to ensure that a commit to their area of the code is appropriately reviewed, either by themself or by someone else.

 ### Code of Conduct